Gabby Beans

 Gabby Beans is an American actress, writer, and producer.
 She studied acting at Columbia University and the London Academy of Music and Dramatic Art.
 She has received a Obie Award and a Lucille Lortel Award as well as a nomination for a Tony Award.

-She made her Broadway debut acting in a revival of the Thorton Wilder play The Skin of Our Teeth (2022) for which she was nominated for the Tony Award for Best Actress in a Play.
+She made her Broadway debut acting in a revival of the Thornton Wilder play The Skin of Our Teeth (2022) for which she was nominated for the Tony Award for Best Actress in a Play.
 She returned to Broadway playing the dual role of Mercutio and Friar in a revival of William Shakespeare's romantic tragedy Romeo + Juliet (2024).

 On screen, she made her feature film acting debut in the horror film The Harbinger (2022), followed by supporting roles in Honey Don't!
-(2025) and Steven Spielberg's upcoming 2026 science fiction film.
+(2025) and Steven Spielberg's Disclosure Day (2026).

 Early life and education

-Beans received her B.A. from Columbia University as a double major in neuroscience and theatre.
+Beans received her BA from Columbia University as a double major in neuroscience and theatre.
 She received her MA in Classical Acting from the London Academy of Music and Dramatic Art.